-Discotèque le Limelight de MontréalPerhaps the most telling static I’ve come across about disco and more specifically about the Montreal disco scene was that the police reported in 1970 that 80% of Montreal’s missing young people could be found in discothèques.
+Discotèque le Limelight de MontréalPerhaps the most telling statistic I’ve come across about disco and more specifically about the Montreal disco scene was that the police reported in 1970 that 80% of Montreal’s missing young people could be found in discothèques.

 During the 70s, for some people, disco was all empty glitz and glamour, smoke and mirrored balls and the pinnacle of 70s exhibitionism.
 Montreal exemplified those qualities during a time when the the city’s greatness was dissolving after reaching its high watermark during Expo 67.
 Moreover, disco’s origins were far grittier than the slick veneer of the well know Studio 54.
 Before your mom was doing the YMCA at weddings, disco was the beating heart of the Montreal underground.
 It was the music of liberation, inclusiveness and empowerment with a four-on-the-floor bassline as its rallying cry.